 - A system for measuring speed through the water and/or over the ground.

 - A watch or clock.

-- A light, preferable a red one which will not affect your night-vision too much, to see charts, etc.
+- A light, preferable a red or green one which will not affect your night-vision too much, to see charts, etc.

 Personal safety and first-aid

 - Protection from the sun, the wet and the cold and a spare set of dry clothes.

 - It is highly recommended that each person on board carries a knife at all times whilst at sea.

 - A mobile telephone/cell-phone to keep those ashore informed of your whereabouts, plus a spare battery or a method of charging the battery while on-board.

 - Toolkit suitable for general, rig, engine and electrical repairs.

 - Spare shackles, rope, pulley blocks, split-pins, self-adhesive sailcloth, fuses, bulbs, hose, hose clips, stove lighter, fuel, batteries, electrical wire, oil, grease, filters, drive-belts, pump impellers, water, self-amalgamating tape, etc.